NishanthJKumar/agent-studio/eval_online_benchmarks/README.md

 sbatch scripts/cluster/launch-single-experiment.sbatch
 ```
 You can set the config of what model, and what tasks you want to run, from within that `.sbatch` script.
+Similarly, you can also run the `launch-batch-experiments.sbatch` script to run multiple experiments in parallel.

 ## Task Description